Manage images

 storage and content delivery system, holding named Docker images, available in

 different tagged versions.
-For example, the image distribution/registry
+For example, the image distribution/registry, with

 Docker Hub is an instance of a Docker Registry.